-''' 25 x 117 (Earth days in a Venus solar day) = 2925 days 5 x 584 (Earth days between conjunction of Earth and Venus) = 2920 days 8 x 365 (Earth days in an Earth year) = 2920 days '''

-This was known to ancient astronomers and played an important part in the design of many ancient calendars, including some eight year cycles where the pattern that Venus followed in the sky was watched very closely.
+25 x 117 (Earth days in a Venus solar day) = 2925 days 5 x 584 (Earth days between conjunction of Earth and Venus) = 2920 days 8 x 365 (Earth days in an Earth year) = 2920 days design of many ancient calendars, including some eight year cycles where the pattern that Venus followed in the sky was watched very closely.
 There is no current scientific theory to explain this coincidence other than it just happened to be like this.